pckothapally/projects/location/README.md

 To avoid merge errors, if you're making updates in the "src" and "backend" folders, append "-team" to the names of the files you've copied and customized.

-TO DO: Try simple edits in our [open-webui-earthscape](https://github.com/earthscape/open-webui-earthscape) fork.
-(Write Loren to be added as a contributor.)
+TO DO: Experiment in our [open-webui-earthscape](https://github.com/earthscape/open-webui-earthscape) fork.

 ## Our OpenWebUI Projects